Bhagavad Gita Chapter 18 Verse 67 Meaning

 Available in 28 languages

-This verse from Chapter 18 of the Bhagavad Gita highlights a practical insight: Never speak this to one who is devoid of austerities or devotion, who does not render service, who does not desire to listen, or who cavils at Me.
+This verse carries the weight of lived truth.
+Never speak this to one who is devoid of austerities or devotion, who does not render service, who does not desire to listen, or who cavils at Me.
+In the context of the synthesis of all teachings and the invitation to complete surrender to the Divine, these words illuminate the principle of surrender from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team